Andree37/Andree37.github.io/_posts/2024-11-17-navigator-tmux.md

 pin: false
 ---

-Navigator allows you to be fast in moving from folder to folder.
+Navigator allows you to be fast in moving from folder to folder either with tmux or just plain old `cd`.

 I am taking another approach on this post.
 Check the video to check out the script in action.
-And you can get the full script [here](https://github.com/Andree37/.dotfiles/blob/main/navigator).
+And you can get the full script [here](https://github.com/Andree37/zsh-navigator).

 ## Video